amimof/swe-holiday-prompt.zsh/README.md

 # swe-holiday-prompt.zsh
-Adds an Emojis to you Zsh prompt if the current day is a national Swedish holiday
+Adds an emoji to you Zsh prompt if the current day is a national Swedish holiday

 ![](screenshots/national-day.png)